Board

 Lara Indra

 Lara completed her Bachelor's at the Integrative Prehistory and Archaeological Science (IPAS) of the University of Basel in Prehistory and Archaeological Sciences.
 In the following, she worked in anthropology (forensics and bioarchaeology) during several internships and did her Master's in Forensic Archaeology and Anthropology at Cranfield University in England.
-Since 2020 she works at the Department of Physical Anthropology at the Institute of Forensic Medicine in Bern, working on forensic cases and archaeological remains.
-2021 she further started her PhD in forensic anthropology there.
+Since 2020 she is located at the Institute of Forensic Medicine in Bern, working on forensic cases (until mid-2024 also archaeological remains).
+2021 she further started her PhD in forensic anthropology and taphonomy there.
+Since 2024 Lara additionally works for the Cantonal Police Bern.

-Research interests: Forensic anthropology, forensic archaeology, taphonomy, animal scavenging, biological identification of unknown deceased, Disaster Victim Identification (DVI)
+Research interests: Forensic anthropology, taphonomy, animal scavenging, Disaster Victim Identification (DVI)

 https://orcid.org/0000-0001-6644-2133